cozy/cozy.github.io/src/tutorials/selfhosting/requirements/couchdb.md

 ## Installing from snap package

+!!! warning

     Only install snap package if you can't install the precompiled package for your system.

 Install snapd